Niccolo-Rocchi/Niccolo-Rocchi/README.md

-### Hi :)
+### Hi!

-I'm Niccolò, PhD Candidate in Computer Science at the University of Milano-Bicocca, Italy.
+I'm Niccolò, a PhD Candidate in Computer Science at the University of Milano-Bicocca, Italy.